Eligibility & Funding Priorities

 All eligible applicants must be applying for projects that operate in or are serving residents and communities within the 252 counties and parishes of the DRA footprint.

-***Eligible entities owing any type of federal debt are precluded from applying for DRA funding until such time as the federal debt is paid in full.
-Should a scenario arise where a federal debt is incurred after a DRA award has been made, any disbursement of grant funds will be swept by the Internal Revenue Service (IRS) and applied toward the debt.
+***Eligible entities owing any type of federal bad debt are precluded from applying for DRA funding until such time as the federal bad debt is paid in full.
+Should a scenario arise where a federal bad debt is incurred after a DRA award has been made, any disbursement of grant funds will be swept by the Internal Revenue Service (IRS) and applied toward the debt.
 In this circumstance no further DRA funds would be disbursed and the grantee would be responsible for repaying these grant funds to the DRA.

 Once deemed eligible, priority for project funding is determined by whether the county or parish is deemed distressed, the Federal Priority Declarations, the DRA Regional Development Plan Goals listed below, and each state’s DRA Strategic Plan Priorities as listed in the state’s economic development plan.